anirudd01/docHelper/README.md

 3. **Store chunk embeddings in DB**
 4. **Use vector similarity SQL** to retrieve context
 5. **Add metadata** (page number, filename, upload time, etc.)

 ---

+## 🧹 Planned: Text Cleaning & Categorization Utility

+- Add a `utils/text_cleaner.py` module for:
+  - Removing bullet points, extra whitespace, and special characters from extracted text
+  - Optionally categorizing each chunk/line using basic NLP (e.g., sentence type, section headers, etc.)
+  - This will improve chunk quality and RAG relevance, especially when using a DB/vector store
+- Integrate this cleaning step before chunking/embedding in v2/v3

+---